lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-configure-integration-65.md

    ![](assets/delete-mac-user.png)

-You can now [create new configuration](#configure-new-integration-65) on your AEM 6.5 author instance on Adobe I/O.
+You can now [create configuration](#configure-new-integration-65) on your AEM 6.5 author instance on Adobe I/O.